columbia/dvh-asplos-ae/README.md

 The client machine should have the baseline kernel, which is v4.18-base.
 Update as described in [Kernel Setup](#kernel-setup).

 ## Running a physical machine
 For L0 measurements, we don't run any virtual machines.
-Run this script instead to limit the memory size as discussed in the paper.
+You only need to run this script **on the server** to limit the memory size as discussed in the paper.
 For virtual machine tests, the script is already included in `run-vm.py`.

 ```
 # cd scripts